MicrosoftDocs/power-platform/power-platform/admin/admin-activity-logging.md

 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - Administrative activities for Power Platform environments are enabled by default on all tenants.
 You can't disable activity collection.
-> - At least one user with an assigned Microsoft 365 E5 or greater license, as required by Microsoft Purview.
+> - At least one user must have an assigned Microsoft 365 E5 or greater license, as required by Microsoft Purview.

-The audit activities include actions by Global Administrators, Power Platform Administrators, Dynamics 365 Administrators, members of the System Administrator role (for Power Platform environments with Dataverse), Environment Creator/Owner (for Power Platform environments without Dataverse) and impersonated users that map to any of these roles.
+The audit activities include actions made by global administrators, Power Platform administrators, Dynamics 365 administrators, members of the System Administrator role (for Power Platform environments with Dataverse), the environment creator or owner (for Power Platform environments without Dataverse), and impersonated users that map to any of these roles.

 Each activity event consists of a common schema defined at [Office 365 Management Activity API schema](/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).
-A schema that defines the payload of metadata that is unique for each activity.
+The schema defines the payload of metadata that is unique for each activity.

 ## Activity category: Environment Lifecycle Operations